ideal-lab5/idn-docs/docs/ETF basics/etf_js.md

+# ETF.js

-# Building apps with etf network
+Build apps with the etf network.

 Building with the etf network is made easy through the etf.js library.
 The library is basically a wrapper around the wasm build of the [etf-sdk](./etf_sdk.md).
 The library can be used both with a full node or by using the [@ideallabs/smoldot](https://github.com/ideal-lab5/smoldot/tree/etf) lightclient.
 In addition, it emits an event with incoming block.